 Create an Architectural Rendering

-Ever imagined yourself creating one of those 'artist's conceptions' of a new building, landmark or monument?
-Well, creating an architectural rendering may not be as difficult as you've imagined.
+Have you ever imagined yourself creating one of those 'artist's conceptions' of a new building, landmark or monument?
+Or are you hoping to create an impressive building sketch, drawing or watercolor?
+Well, creating an architectural rendering may not be as difficult as you might have imagined.
 Follow along, as this architect and renderer gives you some helpful, straightforward and easy-to-follow hints on how to proceed.

-With just modest drawing ability, you should be able to put together a very credible rendering.
+With just modest drawing ability, you should be able to put together a very credible rendering or 3-dimensional building sketch (or an interior scene).
 The place to begin, of course, is with a rudimentary perspective diagram.